 In the age of technology we live, if a network starts to lose connection lines or centers, it is ineluctable that some problems or delays will occur and even large time losses will occur.
 For example, if the tower in an airport is disconnected from some of the planes that want to land, an airplane trying to land without contacting the tower could cause some accidents.
 In this case, in order to investigate the damage to the landing field and other damages caused by this accident (such as disruption of other flights), the remaining structure must be examined after the accident.
 As a result of this examination, the extent of the damage is considered.
 For instance, the landing field at the airport may be completely damaged, or some of the landing fields is intact, and other runs can be made on the solid track.
 This situation can reduce the damage we suffer.
-Therefore, in order to investigate the damage that may occur in the communication network, the status of the remaining network should be examined following the deterioration of the communication are of great importance for reasons similar to those mentioned above.
+Therefore, in order to investigate the damage that may occur in the communication network, the status of the remaining network should be examined following the deterioration of the communication network.
+Today, the reliability and vulnerability of networks that provide communication and communication are of great importance for reasons similar to those mentioned above.
 Communication networks; Since the centers of the chart and the connections between the centers are the diagrams of the chart, various vulnerability parameters have been defined in the charts to investigate the vulnerability of communication networks.